 In The Spire, Goody is married to Pangall, the impotent servant of the cathedral.
 At the beginning of the novel, she is described by Dean Jocelin as his ‘daughter-in-God’, and he holds her up as an example of how a woman should be – silent and obedient – in opposition to the more vulgar Rachel.

-Goody becomes pregnant by Roger, and Rachel Mason causes her to miscarry when she discovers the affair.
-Goody dies immediately after this in a terrible scene of blood and screams: ‘She grabbed her belly with both hands and screamed again; but this scream was not like the first.
+Goody becomes pregnant by Roger, and Rachel Mason causes her to miscarry when she discovers the affair: ‘She grabbed her belly with both hands and screamed again; but this scream was not like the first.
 It was short and sharp, like the cruel blade of a knife’.